 Katrin Koenning talks to Kathryn Ryan about how she has exceeded the limits of the everyday camera phone, as well as the unusual way her debut book Astres Noires (Black Stars) came into being via Instagram.
 She also weighs into the debate about whether Instagram is the future of photographic publishing.

-The interview will be available to listen to again or if you missed it the first time as an RNZ National Podcast here:
+The interview will be available to listen to as an RNZ National Podcast here: